shwina/still-magic/_en/syndicate.md

 As for what we should call it, here we return to the key idea in REST: every data set should be identified by a "guessable" URL.
-In our case we'll use a name  like `left-right.csv`, where `left` and `right` are the three-letter codes of the countries whose temperatures we are differencing.
+In our case we'll use a name  like `left_right.csv`, where `left` and `right` are the three-letter codes of the countries whose temperatures we are differencing.
-We can then tell people that if they want to compare Australia and Brazil, they should look for `http://the.server.name/~nelle/AUS-BRA.csv`.
+We can then tell people that if they want to compare Australia and Brazil, they should look for `http://the.server.name/~nelle/AUS_BRA.csv`.
 (We use upper case to be consistent with the World Bank's API.)

 But what's to prevent someone from creating a badly-named (and therefore unfindable) file?